 8) Drums Café

-If it’s music that makes your heart beat faster, stopover at Drums Cafe in Johor Bahru.
+If it’s music that makes your heart beat faster, stop over at Drums Cafe in Johor Bahru.
 This cafe is inspired by the 24 Festive Drums, and these performances are very much tied to the Chinese calendar and are very symbolic and meaningful to the culture.
 The traditional drums used in the performances are seen all over the cafe, even functioning as tables, but lots of customers also frequent this place for the Ampang Yong Tau Foo, which is said to be delicious!

 9) Wheeler’s Coffee

 The Pearl of the Orient, Penang, is not to be left out in this list, with Georgetown’s Wheeler’s Coffee making the cut.
 Their theme is dedicated to bicycles, bikers and “bicycle art”, so cyclists can always make this a pit-stop on their next biking tour.
 In addition to classic coffees and teas, they also have their own version of frappes, which should be a delight in the hot island weather.
-Meals like pizzas and pasta are served too, as are cakes, like their Molten Chocolate Lava Cake.
+Meals like pizzas and pastas are served too, as are cakes, like their Molten Chocolate Lava Cake.

 10) Slurp Café